VIRTASANT - Technical test

 It was interesting to see a test like that but nothing is perfect and the problems are:

-• stupid environment to do it (HackerRank): NumPy isn’t entirely available, networkx is missing, dark mode is just a joke
+• stupid environment to do it (HackerRank): NumPy not entirely available, networkx missing, dark mode is just a joke

-• staff wanting someone who will reinvent the wheel during the test, sorry I did it a lot during my studies, now, I’m using the right tool for the right job
+• staff wanting someone that will reinvent the wheel during the test, sorry I did it a lot before during my studies, now, I’m using the right tool for the right job